Ms. Tori Mikesell, MA, LMHC

 MA in Clinical Mental Health Counseling

-Tori believes a strong therapeutic relationship is vital to the success of the therapy process and she strives to create a warm, empathetic, and welcoming space for her clients to talk openly and freely.
-She utilizes a collaborative and integrative approach, drawing from evidence-based modalities which best fit the individual needs of each client.
-It is her passion to meet clients where they are at while helping them work towards achieving their goals.
+Tori believes a strong therapeutic relationship is vital to the success of the therapy process and strives to create a warm, empathetic, and welcoming space for clients to talk openly and freely.
+She utilizes a collaborative and integrative approach, drawing from evidence-based modalities that best fit the individual needs of each client.
+It is her passion to meet clients where they are while helping them work toward achieving their goals.
 Tori believes each individual has unique strengths.
-In her practice, she aims to empower clients by helping them to recognize their inner strengths in order to overcome the challenges they are facing, and to become the best versions of themselves.
-Tori feels it is truly an honor and privilege to walk alongside her clients as they take this journey.
+In her practice, she aims to empower clients by helping them recognize their inner strengths in order to overcome the challenges they are facing and become the best versions of themselves.
+Tori feels it is truly an honor and privilege to walk alongside clients as they take this journey.

 Issues Treated